ZtaMDev/RoundJS/README.md

 bun add round-core
 ```

-Instead of a Virtual DOM diff, Round updates the UI by subscribing DOM updates directly to reactive primitives (**signals**) and **bindables**.
-This keeps rendering predictable, small, and fast for interactive apps.

 ## What Round is focused on

-- **SPA-first**: client-side navigation and UI updates.
 - **Fine-grained reactivity**: update only what depends on the changed signal.
 - **Ergonomic bindings**: built-in two-way bindings with `bind:*` directives.
 - **A JSX superset**: `.round` files support extra control-flow syntax that compiles to JavaScript.